SuyogKhanal/Project-of-Jarvis./README.md

 # jarvis.py
-The path of playing english movies and songs should be changed by you.
+The path of playing  movies and songs should be changed by you.